PAPIsdotio/papis-europe-2018/cfp-guidelines.md

 > “PAPIs is really about bringing machine learning into use” — Danny Lange, VP of AI and ML at Unity

-**Please read these guidelines all the way through** for the best chance of having your proposal selected.
+**Please read these guidelines all the way through*- for the best chance of having your proposal selected.
 If you have questions or concerns about anything you see here, please don’t hesitate to email us at [cfp-boston@papis.mailclark.ai](mailto:cfp-boston@papis.mailclark.ai).
 We’re looking forward to receiving your best proposals!

-<a name="what"></a>
 ## 1. What we're looking for

 Presentations at PAPIs are 20-minute long, plus 5 minutes for Q&A. It may seem like a short time, but it allows for dynamic and focused talks that keep the audience engaged.

 We'd like to hear about:

-* Exciting and innovative ML use cases
+- Exciting and innovative ML use cases
-* Challenges and lessons learnt in integrating ML into various applications / processes / businesses and new areas; this can include technical and domain-specific challenges, as well as those related to fairness, accountability, transparency, privacy, etc.
+- Challenges and lessons learnt in integrating ML into various applications / processes / businesses and new areas; this can include technical and domain-specific challenges, as well as those related to fairness, accountability, transparency, privacy, etc.
-* Techniques, architectures, infrastructures, pipelines, frameworks, API design to create better predictive / intelligent applications (from embedded to web-scale)
+- Techniques, architectures, infrastructures, pipelines, frameworks, API design to create better predictive / intelligent applications (from embedded to web-scale)
-* Tools to democratize ML and make it easier to build into products
+- Tools to democratize ML and make it easier to build into products
-* Needs, trends, opportunities in this space
+- Needs, trends, opportunities in this space
-* Tutorials that teach a specific and valuable skill
+- Tutorials that teach a specific and valuable skill

 We welcome practical presentations on a wide range of experience levels — from beginner-friendly how-tos to cautionary tales to deep dives for experienced professionals.
 We’re looking for a diverse and creative line-up of speakers, preferably with experience in public speaking.